s-abouali/Circumference_Calculator/README.md

 # Circle Circumference Calculator

-This JavaScript program calculates the circumference of a circle using the radius entered by the user and displays the result in the browser's Developer Console.
+This JavaScript program calculates the circumference of a circle using the radius entered by the user and displays the result.